 The scammers pretend to be state officials, police officers, or bank clerks.
 They make false accusations against their unsuspecting victims about debts or drugs to try to intimidate them into giving up money or their personal information.

-Though the six telecom companies have been ordered to block the fifty numbers, they must also come up with a more permanent solution.
+Though the six telecom companies have been ordered to block the scam numbers, they must also come up with a more permanent solution.
 Their answer is to create a system which will maintain a record of all calls made using VoIP networks and to detect the caller’s real identity.
 This system is supposed to be in place by the beginning of April 2018.
 Henceforth, all incoming calls using the VoIP network mush show their real caller ID so that people who receive the calls can verify them.
 Within two months, the whole system will be completely upgraded, and gangs using fake numbers will no longer be able to operate.

 The six Thailand telecommunications providers involved in the task force are Triple T Broadband (3BB), CAT Telecom, TOT, Total Access Communication (DTAC), Advanced Info Service (AIS), and True Move.
 So far fifty numbers have been logged as being used to scam victims.
 Since December 2017, eleven Thai victims were conned out of a total of 8 million baht.
 Thai authorities were able to retrieve 1.6 million baht from the scammers and return it to the victims.